-If a concern is raised about the practice or behaviour of a member of staff or volunteer this information will be recorded and passed to the Headmaster, Jody Wells.
+If a concern including allegations that may meet the harms test is raised about the practice or behaviour of a member of staff, supply teacher or volunteer, this information will be recorded and passed to the Head, Jody Wells.
 The local authority designated officer (LADO) will be contacted and the relevant guidance will be followed.